UKHomeOffice/application-container-platform/developer-docs/platform_introduction.md

 ### Secrets

+Your application is likely to have some parameters that are essential to the security of the application - for example API tokens and DB passwords.
+These should be stored as Kubernetes secrets to enable your application to read them.
+This process is described in the following guide.

 See [official docs](http://kubernetes.io/docs/user-guide/secrets/#creating-a-secret-using-kubectl-create-secret) for more complete documentation; what follows is a very abridged version.

 #### Generate a strong secret
+When generating passwords you should use the following code to ensure you are generating strong passwords.
 ```bash
 openssl rand -base64 32
 ```

 #### Store some db credentials
+The following command will create a kubernetes secret called db-secrets that contains all the pieces of information listed below.
+You'll then be able to mount this information into your applications
 ```bash
 kubectl create secret generic db-secrets \
   --from-literal=dbhost=my-rds.example.com \